Call for Participation

 - points out enhancements of the robots’ hardware or software compared to the previous year

-- states explicitly whether software from other teams is used and if yes, which parts are used and what the team’s own contributions are
+- states explicitly whether software and hardware from other teams is used and if yes, which parts are used and what the team’s own contributions are

 The TDP is limited to 8 pages maximum and must be submitted in PDF format.
-Resubmitting of last year’s TDP will prevent qualification.
+Material from last years TDP may be used if cited appropriately.
+However, teams that demonstrate significant development compared to the previous year are qualified preferentially.
+Resubmitting of last year’s TDP and self-plagiarism will prevent qualification.
+‘Self-plagiarism’ refers to using parts of previous TDPs without proper identification of the source material.

 The quality of the TDP and the robot video will be decisive for qualification.

-If a team applies for team competition and the application is rejected, the technical committee considers the application for participating in the drop-in competition as well.
-In case the team is qualified for drop-in competition, the team will be informed by the technical committee and can decide to participate in the drop-in competition only or withdraw from participation.
+If a team that applied for team competition fails to qualify, the Technical Committee may allow the team to participate in the drop-in competition.
+In this case, the team will be informed and can then decide whether they would like to participate in the drop-in competition only or withdraw.

 A one-page letter addressed to the RoboCup Humanoid League Technical Committee including the following: